swhmonster/blog_walter/vuepress-starter/docs/documents/java/java-completablefuture.md

 CompleteFuture<Integer>future2=CompleteFuture. supplyAsync (() - >10);
 CompleteFuture<String>newFuture=future1. thenCombine (future2, (s, i) - >s+i);
 ```
-In the above code, two CompleteFuture objects were first created using the supplyAsync method, which are used to asynchronously execute a task that returns a string type and a task that returns an integer type.
-Then, through then
+In the above code, a CompleteFuture object was first created using the supplyAsync method to asynchronously execute a task that returns a string type.
+Then, the CompleteFuture object is converted into a new CompleteFuture object using the thenCompose method, which is used to asynchronously execute a task that returns an integer type.
+The conversion function returns the string length as the result.
+The difference of this method is that it concatenates tasks and can achieve chain calling of multiple asynchronous operations.